amber-lang/amber-docs/docs/0.5.0-alpha/basic_syntax/commands.md

 > DETAILS: Command expression result is sent to the variable instead of _standard output_.

-Command expression can also be interpolated with other expressions and variables
+Command can also be interpolated with other expressions and variables

 ```ab
 let file_path = "/path/to/file"